Experience sleeping out under the beautiful African night sky

 Aside from relaxing back at the lodge and venturing out into the bush on game drives you can also go horse riding and take to the skies in a helicopter for a totally different perspective on this enchanting reserve.

-Jembisa is a great option for families with a range of customized children's activities on offer and plenty to keep them occupied back at the lodge, including a complimentary babysitting service.
+Jembisa is a great option for families with a range of tailor-made children's activities on offer and plenty to keep them occupied back at the lodge, including a complimentary babysitting service.

 Jembisa offers five en-suite bedrooms and one children’s bunk room.
 Rooms are decorated in an Afro-colonial style and feature either king or queen size beds, mosquito nets and ceiling fans.
 The children's bunk room is themed with animal rugs and linen, embroidered with wildlife.
 There two bunk beds, sleeping up to four children.